Mr. Serv-On: Music beginnings

-A high school friend of Master P, Mr. Serv-On was one of the first rappers signed to No Limit.
-First appearing on albums by Master P, TRU and Mia X. His first appearance was on Soulja Slim's (Then known as Magnolia Slim) album "Soulja fa Lyfe", in 1994.
+A high school friend of Master P, Mr. Serv-On was one of the first rappers signed to Master P's No Limit Records, first appearing on albums by Master P, TRU and Mia X. His first appearance was on Soulja Slim's (then known as Magnolia Slim) album "Soulja fa Lyfe", in 1994.

-1997-99: TRU, No Limit, Life Insurance & Da Next Level
+TRU, No Limit, Life Insurance and Da Next Level

-On August 12, 1997 Mr Serv-On's debut album, Life Insurance.
-Life Insurance was met with commercial and critical success, peaking at number 23 on the US charts and number 5 on the R&B charts, in 2013, it was ranked 20th on a list of the top 25 No Limit releases.
+On August 12, 1997, Mr Serv-On's debut studio album, Life Insurance was released.
+Life Insurance met with commercial and critical success, peaking at number 23 on the US charts and number 5 on the R&B charts; in 2013, it was ranked 20th on a list of the top 25 No Limit releases.

-On February 16, 1999 Mr. Serv-On would release his second album Da Next Level it would be released to a bigger commercial success, making it to number 1 on the R&B charts selling 297,000 copies in its first week.
+On February 16, 1999, Mr. Serv-On would release his second studio album Da Next Level it would be released to a bigger commercial success, making it to number 1 on the R&B charts selling 297,000 copies in its first week.
 Part of the reason he gained more mainstream attention is because of his featuring of the rapper Big Pun on his album.
 The guest verse from Pun on the first single from the album titled "From N.Y.
 To N.O." was ranked on a list of his best guest verses.
-On Dec 29, 1999 the album had sold 973,000 copies in the U.S. being certified platinum by the RIAA.
-After the album's release Mr. Serv-On would disband from No Limit Records & start his own label, Lifetime Entertainment.
+On December 29, 1999, the album had sold 973,000 copies in the U.S. being certified platinum by the RIAA.
+In 2000, Mr. Serv-On left No Limit and launched his own indepdendent label, Lifetime Entertainment.